ayust/alpha-guide/content/career-agents/military.md

 ### Military Agent

-The regular Military Agent focuses on teaching you the basics of PvE combat missions.
-Missions like these are one of the main ways for making ISK in EVE via combat.
+The regular Military Agent focuses on teaching you the basics of PvE combat missions in the chain **Cash Flow for Capsuleers**.
+Missions like these are one of the main ways for making ISK in EVE via PvE combat.

 If you get stuck along the way, there's a video guide to the missions that begins here: https://www.youtube.com/watch?v=Ic8U2sX7yd4